Brushing your teeth might seem like a boring and time consuming task, but the importance of doing so should not be underestimated.

 Whilst 2 minutes twice a day is the recommendation as it encourages people to brush enough, this is not necessarily appropriate for everyone and there is the need to consider personal circumstances and lifestyles, no 2 people are necessarily the same.

 Individuals with an increased risk of gum disease or tooth decay may be advised by dental professionals to brush for longer or take extra steps when brushing to ensure optimum dental health.
-Those with limited dexterity or control may may too be subject to personalised recommendations.
+Those with limited dexterity or control may also have extra recommendations from their dentist.
 It is about taking the time that is appropriate for you to get your teeth clean, be that 2 or 5 minutes.